 The Just Transition Literature is Replete with Buzzwords and Faint on Actionable Keywords

 In the final analysis, the energy transition is a revolutionary boat on sail into a new era that no country can afford to miss.
-Thus, Africa has two pathways towards bridging its energy access gap: outdated technologies that the world would eventually shift away from or climate-resilient energy sources that leverage its mineral wealth.
+Thus, Africa has two pathways towards bridging its energy access gap: outdated technologies that the world would eventually shift away from or climate-resilient energy sources that leverage, of which she is much endowed with.
 In 2010 (or so), when the Africa Development Bank, the Brookings Institution, and the United Nations University came together to diagnose Africa’s failure to industrialise, they concluded that Africa missed the industrialisation boat mainly due to ‘bad luck’ and ‘policy failure’.
 In the context of the energy transition, Africa is on the lucky side of history; by virtue of her critical mineral and renewable energy resource endowment, and unique opportunity to take advantage of changing global investment patterns to attract climate financing for green industrialisation.
-But the risk of [renewable] policy failure persists, arguably driven by political hesitancy.
+But the risk of [renewable] energy policy failure persists, arguably driven by political hesitancy.
 If this is not addressed, when analysts convene to discuss Africa and the energy transition in the next 50 years, I fear it would be another depressing discourse about how Africa was slow to act when luck was on its side.

 Africa Centre for Energy Policy